This homemade recipe for Sweet and Sour Chicken is so much better than takeout. It’s great with rice or noodles!

 - small can of pineapple chunks

-Add to a medium sauce pan.
+- Add to a medium saucepan.
 Stir and bring to a boil.
-In a small bowl or mug whisk together the 1 tablespoon corn starch and cold water until dissolved.
+In a small bowl or mug whisk together the 1 tablespoon of corn starch and cold water until dissolved.

-Add sauce and pequante peppers and pineapple to chicken and peppers.
+- Add sauce and piquante peppers and pineapple to chicken and peppers.
 Stir to coat well.

 *This is a sponsored content written by me on behalf of Peppadew®.
 The opinions and text are all mine.*